Click the index button below to see all my posts from Montenegro.

 - Make a side-trip to Risan, a town which has Roman mosaics dating back to the 2nd century CE.
 Risan is about 5 km (6 miles) from Perast.

 While I cannot recommend the lackluster property I stayed at in Budva, here is accommodation I would happily revisit.
 Some affiliate links follow.

-- Kotor – We’ve visited Kotor two times — once for 10 days, and another time we made it our home base for two months.
+- Kotor – We’ve visited Kotor two times — once for 10 days, and another time for two months.
 I’ve not been in Kotor during the summer, but I’ve heard that the Old Town (Stari Grad) can be noisy.

 - Our first time in Kotor, we stayed in the heart of the Old Town at the Apartments Đukić.
 The apartments were located close to restaurants, shops, and the Idea supermarket.
 We spent a few nights in the Apartments Đukić’s smaller studio apartment, then moved to one of their larger properties a few days later.
 In total, we spent 10 nights in their properties.
 Both apartments offered the basics, and the employee, Stefan, was friendly and eager to help us with any questions we had.
 He even allowed us to do our laundry in the apartment’s central laundry area.